01/04/10

 Although Frida Kahlo is best known for her striking and emotionally revealing self portraits, she created about 40 still life paintings that provide just as much insight into her preoccupation with death and her overwhelming loneliness.
-I was recently given an anthology detailing Kahlo’s entire body of still life paintings and have become so enamored with her work that I will be completing a five part series of my favorite artworks.
-This is not the first time Kahlo’s art has appeared on this site and I hope by the end of this series you will adore her work like I do.

 Coconuts are a familiar foodstuff in many of Frida Kahlo’s still life paintings.
 The nut is differentiated in many of the works from the other fruits and vegetables because it has anthropomorphic eyes.
-In the painting Coconut Tears, the coconut weep and make eye contact with the viewer.
+In the painting Coconut Tears (1951), the coconut weeps and make eye contact with the viewer.
 The Spanish title Lágrimas de coco is a pun on the phrase lágrimas de cocodrilo, crocodile tears – meaning insincere tears because as the story goes, crocodiles cry to lure their prey closer or they shed tears as they consume them (1).
 This painting was completed as a companion painting to Coconuts (a work of a similar size and nature depicting a weeping coconut peeking out at the viewer from behind a large slice of watermelon) and was commissioned by physician friend of Kahlo’s who returned the work after picking up on the joke.

-{Coconut Milk Ice Cream with Caramelized Papaya & Lime}
+Coconut Milk Ice Cream with Caramelized Papaya & Lime

 Yield: 4 servings